Keynote: A Man on Fire: Georgia Man on the Road to Recovery after Four Decades

 Strength for our Youth

-Jalen Douglas will be sharing his challenges with a childhood that included high parental expectations, medical challenges with his lungs collapsing repeatedly, and attempted suicide.
-Jalen will describe his path to becoming a youth peer through interactive teaching and skits to demonstrate how youth peers can be implemented effectively into practice.
+Jalen Douglas and Russ Warner will be sharing the challenges they faced in their youth including medical and mental health problems, suicidal ideation, hopelessness and desperation.
+They will share their stories of recovery and their paths to becoming youth peers through interactive teaching and skits to demonstrate how youth peers can be implemented effectively into practice.

 Panel Discussion: The Future of Peer Services in Florida